Course Structure and Delivery

 Session 8: Me, Myself, and the Team

-- All sessions must be attended in their entirety.
+- Attend all sessions in their entirety.